PTSD Treatment in Nashville, TN

-Trauma-informed addiction treatment in Nashville, Tennessee is an approach that realizes the potential impacts that trauma has had on an individual, and works to operate in a manner that does not leave the individual feeling re-traumatized, neglected, or triggered.
-Those who practice in a Nashville, Tennessee trauma-informed addiction treatment program follow guidelines put in place by the Substance Abuse and Mental Health Services Administration (SAMHSA) that states that “a program, organization, or system that is trauma-informed:
+Trauma-informed therapy is an approach that realizes the potential impacts that trauma has had on an individual, and works to operate in a manner that does not leave the individual feeling re-traumatized, neglected, or triggered.
+Those who participate in PTSD treatment follow guidelines put in place by the Substance Abuse and Mental Health Services Administration (SAMHSA) that states that “a program, organization, or system that is trauma-informed:

 - Realizes the widespread impact of trauma and understands the potential paths for recovery

 - Recognizes the signs and symptoms of trauma in clients, families, staff, and others involved in the system

 - Responds by fully integrating knowledge about trauma into policies, procedures, and practices

 - Seeks to actively resist re-traumatization

 Following this particular set of guidelines is incredibly important in a PTSD treatment center, as studies show that a large percentage of those with a substance use disorder have also experienced one or more traumatic events.
 Regardless of what came first, the substance use disorder or the trauma, it is imperative that when providing care to clients in a treatment setting, that all on staff are utilizing a trauma-informed approach.